dmbarbour/wikilon/docs/StateModels.md

 An advantage of this

 The feature gap might be covered by a careful application of sealed values modeling secure paths that can (via powerblock) be translated back to linear capabilities on something like a first-come first-serve basis.
 The resulting indirection might serve us in other ways, e.g. supporting revocation.

-## Token Scrubbing (this idea is poison)

-I had this idea, so I thought I'd write it down.
-Rather than *fail* when tokens are injected into persistent state, we could simply scrub the tokens, e.g. by replacing them with `{☠}` (skull and crossbones, U+2620) or `{☢}` (radioactive, U+2622).
-The effect is that we could accept more flexible interactions with our resources.
-The disadvantage?
-We've poisoned the well.
-In retrospect, it seems much wiser to me to fail fast, fail early, rather than inject material that will hurt users later.

 ## Attenuation of Objects